 What are the benefits?

-Property guardianship is beneficial to occupants for several reasons, including much lower costs of living, larger spaces, the opportunity to live somewhere totally unique, and a chance to share a community with other, like-minded residents.
-Due to their short-term nature, they are likely to suit people who live flexible, somewhat unconventional lifestyles.
+Property guardianship is beneficial to occupants for several reasons, including much lower living costs, larger spaces, the opportunity to live somewhere unique, and a chance to share a community with other, like-minded residents.
+Due to their short-term nature is likely to suit people who live flexible, somewhat unconventional lifestyles.

 There are also benefits for the property owners, who will save a lot of money in the long-term.
 Normally, local authorities or people who own large commercial properties have to fork out huge sums of money each year to cover the costs of security guarding, CCTV or other physical measures required to protect a property from squatting, vandalism and dilapidation costs.

-By allowing property guardians to temporarily inhabit those spaces, owners have the peace of mind that they are being properly looked after, guarded and maintained.
+By allowing property guardians to inhabit those spaces temporarily, owners have the peace of mind that they are properly looked after, guarded and maintained.
 The costs of having their property managed by a property guardian agency are also much lower.

 With the latest UK figures suggesting that there are over 200,000 homes that have been left empty for more than six months, property guardianship allows for better use of such buildings and is advantageous for both occupiers and proprietors.